 Moxibustion therapy is a traditional medical treatment of China using Moxa, the dried leaf of the aromatic plant called Mugwort.
+Soreness due to arthritis or injury, digestive setbacks and uneven elimination, obstetrical and gynecological disorders may use this method, it is effective for defense against flu and cold strains as well.
 Though there is no scientific evidence that it is successful in preventing or healing cancer or any other ailment, it plays a vital role in the conventional medical systems of China as well as Tibet, Korea, Japan, Mongolia and Vietnam.
-Even in Sydney, where Live Well Clinic is located, moxibustion treatment has become more popular.

 Usually, the suppliers age the mugwort and crush it up to a fluff, and practitioners burn the fluff and further process it into a stick similar to the shape of a cigar.
 They can use the stick indirectly, among acupuncture needles, or burn it on the skin of the patient.